 DIY First Day of School

 This post may contain affiliate links.
 Please see my disclosure policy for more information.

 This is a medium complexity sign to make.
 While with some signs you can use scissors, this is MUCH easier to make using a Cricut machine (I have the Cricut Maker and I LOVE it).
 Simply put, a Cricut machine is an automated device that cuts out designs or patterns that you create on the Cricut Design Space app (which is very similar to Adobe Illustrator).
 You can use all sorts of materials – from paper to leather to wood to material to many others – to make whatever you can dream up.
 I have to say, it’s really cool and fun!

 I created both an SVG file and a PDF file (which are fancy terms for the patterns) for the design.
-You can get both templates for free in my Resource Library or by clicking below:
+You can get both templates for free by clicking below:

 Materials Needed to Make the First Day of School Sign

 - Cricut Premium Vinyl Sampler or Cricut Primary Vinyl Sampler both provide great colors for this project.